Keep Running (TV program): Production staff

+Guests with the most appearances

+Some guests were occasionally featured or invited to the show during its run.
+The following list is of guests who appeared the most often as of 11 July 2025.

 List of episodes

 If more than one set of teams are used other than the Race Mission teams, they are divided and distinguished to the corresponding mission under Teams.
 Team members are listed in alphabetical order from Team Leader to Members, to Guests.
 As some episodes consisted of road missions and were not confined to a single landmark nor was a landmark officially recognized on-air, the landmark shown for those episodes is the final mission venue.